xbeat/Machine-Learning/README.md

 Distance measures play a crucial role in various machine learning algorithms, helping to quantify the similarity or dissimilarity between data points.
 These measures are fundamental in tasks such as clustering, classification, and recommendation systems.
 In this presentation, we'll explore several popular distance measures, their applications, and implementation in Python.

+## Why Ordinary Least Squares is an Unbiased Estimator

+Introduction to Python Variables and Data Types

+Python's type system provides flexible and dynamic variable handling.
+Variables are containers that store data, and their type is determined automatically when you assign a value.
+Python supports common data types like integers, floating-point numbers, strings, and booleans.

 ## The Story Behind the 68-95-99.7 Rule in Normal Distribution

 The Normal Distribution and the 68-95-99.7 Rule